MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-visibility.md

     - **Site ID**
     - **Location ID** – Enter the **Warehouse ID** value that is associated with a store or warehouse.

-1. If you've uploaded your demand and supply view by using [Dynamics 365 Inventory Services](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise), select the **Query ATP** checkbox.
+1. If you uploaded your demand and supply view by using [Dynamics 365 Inventory Services](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise), select the **Query ATP** checkbox.
 1. Select **Query**.
 Query results appear on the right side of the page.
 1. To hide the query section of the page and show only the results, select **Combo \> Hide search criteria** in the upper right.

 ### Use case 3: A customer representative wants to view availability from the Order Products page

-To view availability from the **Order Products** page, a customer representative will follow these steps:
+To view availability from the **Order Products** page, a customer representative follows these steps:

 1. In the left navigation pane, under **Orders**, select **Sales Orders**.
 1. Select **New** to create an order.